XCCOOP/Interactive-Debugging/README.md

 * 3.a) Explain one or two methods you could use to determine which of the three parts of the program is causing this first bug.
 (In step 4, I will tell you how I would do it.)

+	Place break points at each of these stages and try and find where the strange symbol.

 Step 4
 ------